 In C++11 a wrapper Thread class is available.
 However, you still need to have a library that implements the thread class.
-Visual Studio supports C++11 threads, but some other IDE's and C++ compilers don't.
+Visual Studio 2015 supports C++11 threads, but earlier versions don't.
 In Linux we will need to use the pthread library.